 Altium Designer provides a fast, efficient Installation Management System that caters for this very need - a system that not only expedites the initial installation process, but lets you handcraft the features available to that software at any time after installation.

-It is not possible to update from Altium Designer 14.x/15.x/16.x to Altium Designer 17.0 (and it is a completely different install mechanism to Altium Designer 13.x/12.x/10.x).
-You have the choice to continue with your current version, or to install Altium Designer 17.0 to access the latest features.
-Alternatively, have both installed side-by-side, and use the version that best suits your needs. .
+It is not possible to update to Altium Designer 18.0 from an earlier version, since Altium Designer 18.0 is 64-bit - a new, clean installation is required.
+You have the choice to continue with your current version, or to install Altium Designer 18.0 to access the latest features.
+Alternatively, have both installed side-by-side, and use the version that best suits your needs.

 For the recommended and minimum system requirements to install and run Altium Designer, see the System Requirements page.